bastakka/pycecast-radio/README.md

 or

-- Run icecast as a systemd service (configurated to /srv/pycecast-radioradio path) as well
+- Run icecast as a systemd service (configurated to /srv/pycecast-radioradio path) as well.

 ```
 sudo cp resources/icecast.service /etc/systemd/system/